Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

  * /demo/form : [Work in progress] authentification with javascript, and a full web application with vuejs and api-platform(rest/graphql)
  * /api : access ApiPlatform api doc (you need to be authentified from /demo/form if you want to play with it)
  * /api/graphql : access ApiPlatform GraphQL implementation (beta release)
+ * /api-platform-admin-react : the react admin provided by api platform package (more info here [https://api-platform.com/docs/admin/getting-started](https://api-platform.com/docs/admin/getting-started))
  * /admin : use the easy admin bundle to allow a comparison between fullstack PHP and PHP/VueJS

+And then we followed the [documentation here from api platform](https://api-platform.com/docs/admin/getting-started) to create the Admin React tool.
+We just proceed to some adjustments:

+ * we kept only src folder and moved its content at the root of /assets/js/api-platform-admin-react
+ * we added the authClient like they did on the [documentation](https://api-platform.com/docs/admin/authentication-support)
+ * on main component componentWillMount() we just do a first fecth on /token to retreive a valid csrf_token for next api calls

 But, Vuejs, ReactJS and Angular together ? with Symfony4, WTF ???
 Yes it can seems completely stupid to use all this technologies together, but don't forget one thing : this is a POC !
 The aim is not to help you to mix all those techs, but just to help you to use some of them finely.
 The biggest problem in my case is the dependancy management : all those JS libraries may need the same deps but in different version...
-For instance it seems to be ok, but i think that in future it could be a real breain-teaser.
+For instance it seems to be ok, but i think that in future it could be a real brain-teaser.

 ## configuration